 };

 • Invalidates the query provider.
-Call this method to indicate that the query must be refreshed.
-You would use this to ensure a FeatureLayer queries the model again.
+Use this method when you need to ensure that a FeatureLayer re-queries the model.

 myFeatureLayer.loadingStrategy.queryProvider.invalidate();